-Reflection by Enelesi Chipandwe from TEAR's partner, ROCS Zambia.
+Reflection by Enelesi Chipandwe from Tearfund's partner, ROCS Zambia.

 Art by Chris de Hoog.